 Through exchange and dialogue with governments, social partners and other actors, the flagship seeks to promote gender equality as a goal in its own right and as a prerequisite for decent work and economic growth.
 Notably, the flagship seeks to:

-- Strengthen advocacy and exchange on Nordic policy and practices to promote gender equality through partnerships and high level participation in international arenas
+- Strengthen advocacy and exchange on Nordic policy and practices to promote gender equality through partnerships and high level participation in international arenas.

-- Increase knowledge transfers from other regions to the Nordic region on models that can fuel further progress on gender equality at home
+- Increase knowledge transfers from other regions to the Nordic region on models that can fuel further progress on gender equality at home.

 The flagship focuses on activities where the Nordic countries can contribute to knowledge generation and dissemination as well as high level advocacy.
-To that end, a knowledge hub will be launched in 2018, consisting of advocacy briefs covering Nordic experiences on parental leave, childcare, flexible work and equity in leadership, as well as videos and other online resources.
-Furthermore, high level advocacy and exchange in international arenas will bring together different stakeholders at panels and roundtables to address policy and models that advance women’s economic empowerment.
+To that end, a knowledge hub was launched in 2018, consisting of advocacy briefs covering Nordic experiences on parental leave, childcare, flexible work and equity in leadership, as well as videos and other resources.
+Furthermore, high level advocacy and exchange in international arenas bring together different stakeholders at panels and roundtables to address policy and models that advance women’s economic empowerment.